Our governance

 The Oikocredit International Foundation mobilises and deploys grant funding to support people and their communities in an innovative and sustainable way.
 The foundation joins forces with other development actors to mobilise financial resources and achieve impact at scale through capacity building work.
 Additionally, the foundation supports small and new initiatives with limited resources to grow and with high social and environmental impact potential for their communities.

-Read the most recent ISUP Annual Report
+Find the most recent ISUP Annual Report and standard ANBI publication requirement form below.

 Oikocredit Foundation Germany